torakoya/fari/README.md

     $ fari PACKAGE TASK

+There are two types of tasks: building tasks and utility tasks.

-The tasks is one of these:
+The building tasks are these:

 * `fetch`: Download the source
 * `extract`: Extract the source archive